kenschenke/Pascal65/docs/docs/langref/funcproc.md

 End;
 ```

+!!! note

+    Procedure and function names cannot be longer than 23 characters.

 ## Calling Functions and Procedures

 A call to a function or procedure is just the routine's name.
 If passing parameters,